ClaireCJS/clairecjs_bat/README.md

    (A better way might be to go into advanced settings under Windows and edit it there.)<BR>
    (Impatient?
 Just run c:\bat\setpath.bat or c:\bat\setpath.cmd)

-1. Configure *c:\tcmd\tcstart.bat*:    This is the minimal script that is run every time TCC is opened, transient or not.<BR>
+1. Configure *[c:\tcmd\tcstart.bat(https://github.com/ClaireCJS/clairecjs_bat/blob/main/BAT-and-UTIL-files/tcstart.bat)*:    This is the minimal script that is run every time TCC is opened, transient or not.<BR>
+   It belongs in ```C:\TCMD\```!
+Move it there!
    Open it up in a text editor and change the values for OS and MACHINENAME:<BR>
    <em>set OS=11</em><BR> — Valid values are: 95/98/XP/ME/2K/7/10/11 — for whichever version of windows you use
    <em>SET MACHINENAME=DEMONA</em> — Change this to your machinename!
 Or just use the same name as me 😅<BR>

 1. Run TCC.exe your first time, ignoring any errors.
 But not directly!
 You want to open it in Windows Terminal!
 So open up Windows Terminal, hit Ctrl-, (yes, control-comma) to go into settings.
-Scroll to the bottom of the left pane and click <em>'Add new profile'</em>.
+Scroll to the bottom of the left pane and click <em>‘Add new profile’</em>.
 You can duplicate the PowerShell profile or start a new one.
-All you need to do is change the name to "TCC", the command line to "c:\tcmd\tcc.exe", the starting directory to "c:\tcmd", and run as administrator turned on.
+All you need to do is change the name to ```TCC```, the command line to ```c:\tcmd\tcc.exe```, the starting directory to ```c:\tcmd```, and run as administrator turned on.
    Now run it.

 1. At your freshly-run TCC command-line, type ```option```, and switch to the "Advanced" tab.
 In the upper-left is a section called *Special Characters*.
 Change the separator to "^" (the [caret character](https://en.wikipedia.org/wiki/Caret)).
 This is actually a deviation from how most people do things, and it creates complications that I've mostly mitigated.
 However, if I missed any of those, this will be required for backward compatibility with bad decisions I made in the 1990s.